PABannier/bark.cpp/README.md

 ## Usage

-Here are the steps for the bark model.
+Here are the steps to use Bark.cpp

 ### Get the code